beet-software/dorm/dorm/example/README.md

 - A user can make infinite reviews.
 - A user can review a product, a service or another user.

-## Implementation

-The screens are available on *lib/screens/*.

-- The `UsersScreen` (*users.dart*) can be used to see all the users or add an user to the system.
-    - Uses `pullAll` to read all users from the system, given a username (filtering by text)
-    - Uses `put` to create a new user (creating a strong entity)

-- The `UserScreen` (*user.dart*) can be used to update an user and view its cart, if created.
-    - Uses `pull` to read this user with its cart, if exists
-    - Uses `push` and `pop` to edit and remove this user, respectively
-    - Uses `put` to create a new cart (creating a weak entity)
-    - Uses `pullAll` to read all reviews of a given type from this user (filtering by many values)
-    - Uses `pop` to remove a review

-- The `CartScreen` (*cart.dart*) can be used to see the products placed in its cart by an user.
-    - Uses `pullAll` to read all items of a specific cart (filtering by value)
-    - Uses `OneToOneRelationship` to associate cart items with their respective products (1-to-1)
-    - Uses `put` to create a new item on user's cart (creating a weak entity)

-- The `OrderScreen` (*order.dart*) can be used to select a product and its amount to be added to a cart.
-    - Uses `pullAll` to read all products from the system (without filtering)
-    - Uses `push` and `pop` to edit and remove a product, respectively
-    - User `put` to create a new product (creating a strong entity)

-- The `DashboardScreen` (*dashboard.dart*) can be used to view some statistics about the system.
-    - Uses `OneToManyRelationship` combined with `OneToOneRelationship` to list all products ordered by an user
-    - Uses `ManyToOneRelationship` to how many users have ordered a given product

 ## Usage

 The first screen manages all users in the system.
 Tap the icon on the bottom right corner to add a new user: